Battle of Pozzuolo: Battle

 The cavalry units arrived in Pozzuolo del Friuli in the late afternoon of 29 October, while the "Bergamo" units arrived after a forced march at noon on 30 October 1917.
-The two commanders decided that one "Bergamo" battalion would defend Pozzuolo, while the "Lancieri di Novara" would cover the right and the "Genova Cavalleria" the left flank of the village.
-The remaining "Bergamo" battalion was sent to the north-west to block the road to Codroipo.
+The two commanders decided that the II Battalion of the 25th Infantry Regiment and III Battalion of the 26th Infantry Regiment would defend Pozzuolo, while the "Lancieri di Novara" would cover the left and the "Genova Cavalleria" the right flank of Pozzuolo.
+The remainder of the Brigade "Bergamo" would continue to Carpeneto and block the road to Codroipo there.
 A roll call on the morning of the 30 October showed that the cavalry brigade consisted of only 968 men.

-All morning patrols of the cavalry regiments had encountered advance parties of the German 117th Infantry Division and by 14h the four Italian battalions were under full attack by three enemy divisions: the "Bergamo" battalion on the road to Codroipo was attacked by the German 5th Infantry Division, while the "Genova Cavalleria" was attacked by the German 117th Infantry, while the Austrian-Hungarian 60th Infantry Division advanced on the village of Pozzuolo del Friuli.
+All morning patrols of the cavalry regiments had encountered advance parties of the German 117th Infantry Division.
+By 14:00 the Italians were under attack by three enemy divisions: the German 5th Infantry Division attacked Carpeneto, while the Austro-Hungarian 60th Infantry Division attacked Pozzuolo, and the German 117th Infantry Division attacked the "Genova Cavalleria".
 With the "Genova Cavalleria" under heavy attack the lancers of the "Lancieri di Novara" began to harass the left flank of the enemy in repeated cavalry charges.

 By 17:30 the cavalry brigade had suffered almost 400 dead and the enemy had entered the village of Pozzuolo.
 Around 18h General Capodilista ordered his troops to disengage and retreat.
 Colonel Balbi and the "Bergamo" troops remained in Pozzuolo to cover the retreat.
 Fifteen minutes later the remnants of the II Cavalry Brigade rode in formation south towards Santa Maria di Sclaunicco.
 The last unit to leave Pozzuolo was the 4th Squadron of the "Genova Cavalleria", which executed a last suicidal charge against the enemy to cover the other units' escape.
 By nightfall the brigade had lost 467 of its 968 men, while the "Bergamo" units were completely destroyed.

-After the battle the standards of the two cavalry regiments were awarded a Silver Medal of Military Valour, while the brigade's commander general Emo Capodilista was promoted to Major General and awarded the Military Order of Savoy.
+After the battle the standards of the two cavalry regiments were awarded a Silver Medal of Military Valour, while the brigade's commander general Emo Capodilista was promoted to major general and awarded the Military Order of Savoy.
 In total 176 medals and awards were given to the men of the "Bergamo" and the cavalry brigade, among those two Gold Medals of Military Valour in memoriam: one to the commander of the Machine Gunners Squadron of the "Genova Cavalleria" Lieutenant Carlo Castelnuovo delle Lanze, and the other to the commander of the 4th Squadron of the "Genova Cavalleria" Captain Ettore Laiolo, who had perished in his squadron's suicidal last charge.